Tony Stonem

-Anthony "Tony" Stonem is a fictional character from the British television series Skins.
-He is the protagonist of the first seasons.
-Portrayed by Nicholas Hoult, the character was created by Bryan Elsley; Tony was the series' central character in its first and second season, from 2007–2008.
-In the first series finale, he is hit by a bus, leading to a trauma-related subplot in the second series.
-The character is considered an antihero, and in some respects his actions are very antagonistic due to his antisocial tendencies.
-However, this changes in the second series after he becomes a victim of a subdural hematoma and, as a result, becomes more vulnerable.
-Hoult, along with the other starring actors of the first two series, departed the show after its second season.
+Anthony Stonem is a fictional character from the British television series Skins.
+He is the protagonist of the first two series.
+Portrayed by Nicholas Hoult, the character was created by Bryan Elsley; Tony was the series' central character in its first and second series, from 2007 to 2008.
+The character is considered an antihero, as many of his actions are questionable and antagonistic due to his manipulative tendencies.
+However, this changes in the second series after he becomes a victim of a subdural haematoma, affecting his personality and memories.
+Hoult, along with the other starring actors of the first two series, departed the show after its second series.
 The character was subsequently alluded to in episodes of the third and fourth series, which centred on Tony's sister Effy, played by Kaya Scodelario.
-In the 2011 North American adaptation of the show, Tony is played by actor James Newman, and the character's surname is changed to Schneider.
+In the 2011 American adaptation of the show, Tony is played by actor James Newman, and the character's surname is changed to Schneider.